eniros/ContinousIntegrationPipeline/README.md

 1 - Installing Jenkins Server

-Spun up a web server on AWS cloud and SSH into it.
+Launch an EC2 instance for server role and take SSH from system terminal

 Installing JDK which is an important Java based package required for Jenkins to run.